 AI Search Optimization for Car Dealerships: The Complete GEO Guide

 Thirty percent of your buyers are asking ChatGPT where to buy their next car.
 If your dealership isn’t in the answer, you’re losing deals you’ll never know about.
 AI search optimization (also called Generative Engine Optimization or GEO) is how you get cited by name when ChatGPT, Perplexity, and Google AI Overviews recommend dealers.
-AI referral traffic to dealership websites is up 15x year-over-year (Fullpath), and Metricus estimates the average 100-car-per-month store loses roughly $1.75 million annually by being invisible to AI search (based on assumed AI referral share, average gross per unit, and compounding lost traffic).
-Your actual number depends on your market and volume.
+AI referral traffic to dealership websites is up 15x year-over-year (Fullpath).
+Even conservative estimates suggest a 100-car-per-month store that’s invisible to AI search is losing 2-3 units per month to stores that show up in AI recommendations.

 This guide gives you the technical setup (30 minutes to 2 hours), 7 content strategies that earn AI citations, and the connection between getting discovered and actually closing the deal.
 Everything here is free.
 No agency required.